-Walking Distance Apart, 22 TEA Points Apart
+Walking Distance Apart, Two Letter Grades Apart

 Central Austin real estate is complicated.
 The school zones overlap with some of the most desirable urban neighborhoods in the city, and buyers are often making decisions based on walkability, culture, and proximity to downtown rather than school data alone.
 But for residents who do prioritize academics, this comparison is worth understanding clearly.
 Lets look at the numbers.